Siena Memory Foam Mattress review 2024

 Sizes: Twin, twin XL, full, queen, king, Cal king

-The Siena Memory Foam Mattress' main draw its low price tag – a queen is $699 at MSRP, but has been discounted since its launch and currently costs just $399.
-We don't expect this to drop further come the Presidents' Day mattress sales, as the price is already rock bottom.
-Despite its budget price, all of our testers thought that the Siena Mattress is built more like a mid-range mattress.
+The Siena Memory Foam Mattress' main draw its low price tag – a queen is $699 at MSRP, but has been discounted since its launch and currently costs just $379, but is usually priced at $399.
+Despite its budget price, all of our testers (both for the original review and our re-tests) thought that the Siena Mattress is built more like a mid-range mattress.
+In fact, during our retests, one tester remarked how the Siena mattress doesn't feel cheap at all.

 The 10" Siena has three different foam layers that work together to contour your body, provide stability and support, and draw away body heat.
 Siena rates its mattress a medium-firm (6.5 out of 10), but our testing panel found it much firmer, regardless of stature or weight.
 We rate it a 9 out of 10 on the firmness scale (in line with today's best firm mattress).

 Our taller side and back sleepers liked the subtle contouring and even distribution of their body weight, and our petite stomach sleeper was very comfortable.
 However, one of our heavier back sleepers who is used to sleeping on a softer foam mattress experienced some minor pain due to a lack of give around his lumbar.
+Meanwhile, an average-weight side sleeper felt the bed was too firm during the retests and would have liked some more contouring in the hip region.
 If you need extra cushioning on your side or simply prefer a softer bed, take a look at our list of the best mattresses for side sleepers instead.

-We tested the Siena Memory Foam Mattress during one of the hottest summers on record and surprisingly didn't break a sweat once.
+The first reviewing process of the Siena Memory Foam Mattress took place during one of the hottest summers on record and we surprisingly didn't break a sweat once.
 The temperature regulation here is much better than we had anticipated for a budget full-foam mattress.
 Still, chronically hot sleepers should consider investing in a cooling mattress with more advanced tech to keep night sweats at bay.

 We're blown away by the super-low price of the Siena Memory Foam Mattress given how well it performed in our month-long tests.
-The best part is that you never have to rush to make a decision about the Siena as it's always on sale.
-Every month we see a queen size discounted to $399, which is aggresive pricing from the company behind the Nectar Mattress.
+The best part is that you never have to rush to make a decision about the Siena as it's always reduced in the evergreen Siena mattress sales.
+Right now you can pick up a queen for $379 (from $769), which is aggressive pricing from the company behind the Nectar Mattress.
 You'll get a shorter trial and warranty with the Siena (10 year warranty, 180 night trial) vs the Nectar (lifetime warranty, 365 night trial), but the price cannot be beaten.

 Siena Mattress review: Materials